amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 The `StateData<'_, GameData<'_, '_>>` is a structure given to all State methods.
 The important part of its content here is its `world` field.

-The `World` structure stores all of the game's runtime data -- entities and components.
+The `World` structure stores all of the game's runtime data &ndash; entities and components.

 ## Rendering the game using the Camera